lucixlu/lucixlu.github.io/_pages/cv.md

 * **Research Assistant**
   * **Chinese Academy of Agriculture**, Hohhot, China (summer 2021)
   * Supervisor: Dr. Li Ping
-  * Finished a analytical report on global forage and grass-fed livestock production policies and initiatives for Chinese Academy of Agriculture
+  * Finished an analytical report on global forage and grass-fed livestock production policies and initiatives for the Chinese Academy of Agriculture

 Awards